 Your care, treatment and support achieves good outcomes, helps you to maintain quality of life and is based on the best available evidence.

-Staff involve and treat you with compassion, kindness, dignity and respect.
+Staff involve you in decision-making and treat you with compassion, kindness, dignity and respect.

 Services are organised so that they meet your needs.